-NOW, this recipe might seem overloaded with decadence, but it's Christmas (sort of), why not let loose, a bit
+NOW, this recipe might seem overloaded with decadence, but as Christmas is (sort of) coming up, why not let loose a bit?

 Anyone else ever have that issue at a big family gathering, where there's a two, maybe three choices of dessert available on the table.
 All of them look exquisite, but you don't want to look like a greedy bugger, so you graciously pick just one, while jealously eyeing up everyone else who chose differently?

 Well anyway, after discovering this cheesecake/tiramisu/Baileys dream combo, we thought we needed to share it.
 Oh, did we mention there's an Oreo crust?

 If you fancy treating your Christmas guests this year with this utter beauty, then here's everything you'll need to know in order to make one, courtesy of Oh Sweet Day:

 For the base

 - 2 eggs